astronomy-commons/lsdb/docs/developer/contributing.rst

     If you are (or expect to be) a frequent contributor, you should consider requesting access to the `hipscat-friends <https://github.com/orgs/astronomy-commons/teams/hipscat-friends>`_
     working group.
-Members of this GitHub group should be able to create branches and PRs directly on LSDB, hipscat and hipscat-import, without the need of a fork.
+Members of this GitHub group should be able to create branches and PRs directly on LSDB, hats and hats-import, without the need of a fork.

 Create a branch
 -------------------------------------------------------------------------------